Last Updated: May 28, 2015

 CondorPy enables computing jobs to be created and submitted to a HTCondor computing pool.

 HTCondor provides a way to make use of the idle computing power that is already available in your office.
-Alternatively, TethysCluster enables you to provision scalable computing resources in the cloud using commercial services like Amazon AWS and Microsoft Azure.

 This material is based upon work supported by the National Science Foundation under Grant No. 1135482